microsoft/fluentui/rfcs/convergence/make-overrides.md

   const rootClasses = useRootStyles();

   // React hooks cannot be called conditionally, https://reactjs.org/docs/hooks-rules.html#only-call-hooks-at-the-top-level
-  // so we *have to* render styles even if they are not used in markup const iconClasses = useIconStyles();
+  // styles *must* be rendered even if they are not used in markup const iconClasses = useIconStyles();

   return (